ng-merl/gSOAP/soapcpp2/gsoap-symbian/README.txt

 soapClient.cpp	stubs

-Because the generated code is platform-independent, it is strongly advised to try to build a simple test application on a non-Palm platform first to verify interoperability and data exchange.
-Because logging is disabled on Palm, it will be hard to find the source of a interop problem.
-After testing the application, you can use the same sources to build a Palm OS application.
+Because the generated code is platform-independent, it is strongly advised to try to build a simple test application on a non-Symbian platform first to verify interoperability and data exchange.
+Because logging is disabled on Symbian, it will be hard to find the source of a interop problem.
+After testing the application, you can use the same sources to build a Symbian application.
 The stdsoap2.h and stdsoap2.cpp contains platform-dependent code and is required to complete the build of your application.